NCERT Solutions for Class 12 Physics Chapter 4 – Free PDF Download

 Solenoid Diameter (D) = 1.8 cm = 0.018 m

-Current carried by the solenoid (I) = 8.0 A
+The current carried by the solenoid (I) = 8.0 A

-The relation that gives the magnitude of magnetic field inside the solenoid near its centre is given below:
+The relation that gives the magnitude of the magnetic field inside the solenoid near its centre is given below:

-Hence, The magnitude of B inside the solenoid near its centre is
+Hence, the magnitude of B inside the solenoid near its centre is

-Length of a side of the square coil (l) = 10 cm = 0.1 m
+the length of a side of the square coil (l) is 10 cm or 0.1 m

-Angle made by the plane of the coil with B (Magnetic field),
+The angle made by the plane of the coil with B (Magnetic field),

 The following relation gives the magnitude of the magnetic torque experienced by the coil in the magnetic field: